Touhou Project: Print media

 Foul Detective Satori is a two-part manga series written by ZUN and illustrated by Ginmokusei (銀木犀) and Yuu Akimaki (秋巻ゆう).
 The first part was illustrated by Ginmokusei and serialized from October 2019 on Kadokawa's ComicWalker website.
 Due to Ginmokusei's declining health, the series was halted on March 2021.
 A continuation began in October 2021 with Yuu Akimaki taking over as the artist.
-The story primarily focuses on the mind-reading youkai Satori Komeiji, and her investigative mission to hunt down a vengeful spirit causing havoc in Gensokyo.
+The story primarily focuses on the mind-reading yōkai Satori Komeiji, and her investigative mission to hunt down a vengeful spirit causing havoc in Gensokyo.